Fiddle Leaf Fig elevates mood and improve oxygen levels around the house, but those offerings may falter when grown in the wrong soil mix.

 Professional Fiddle Leaf Fig Soil | It contains rich organic matter.
 The addition of sand creates soil stability.
 Pink bark chips allow for soil aeration by creating air pockets. |

-Apart from relying on commercial soil mix, you can prepare ideal soil for Fiddle Leaf Fig at home.
+Rather than relying on a commercial mix, you can prepare ideal soil for Fiddle Leaf Fig at home.

-Furthermore, preparing a mix at home gives you control over the mixture ratio to make a soil mix that befits all requirements.
+Furthermore, preparing a mix at home gives you control over the component ratio to blend a proper soil mix.

 Recipe 1